attack/barometer/README.md

 # note, the date is the date of the locations weather, not the date of the
 # user measuring the weather
 date = Date.parse('01-01-2009')
-weather.for(date)       # returns forecast_measurement for default on date
+weather.for(date)       # returns the first successful forecast_measurement for the date

 puts weather.for(date).high.c
 ```